iSevenDays/pebblex/README.md

     pebblex xcode
     open hello_world.xcodeproj

+Contents of Pebble SDK's folder pebble-sdk-4.4-dp2-mac should be in Users/YOUR_USERNAME/Cellar/pebble-sdk/4.3

 As part of the project file, `pebblex xcode` will create a target "Pebble" that builds your project right from the IDE.
 After each build, all warnings and errors will be propagated back right into your editor.

-Lucky [AppCode][AppCode] (and now Xcode6-beta) users: `pebblex` automatically creates a run configuration to build, deploy and look at the logs directly from the IDE!
+Lucky [AppCode][AppCode] users: `pebblex` automatically creates a run configuration to build, deploy and look at the logs directly from the IDE!
 Make sure to set `PEBBLE_PHONE` before you push the play button.

+To make installation to Pebble automated that on Xcode7, you can edit run scheme of Xcode project's Pebble target to have post-action like this: cd /Users/YOUR_USERNAME/pebble_xcode/ && pebble install --phone YOUR_PHONES_IP_ADDRESS

 ## Contributing